jzumsteg/zumstegs-blog/pages/cheese.md

 ---
 <h2>2025 Cheese Log</h2>
 Bleu d'Auvergne
+Forme D'Ambert
+Forme de Montbrison (This bleu and Forme D'Ambert are from the same area, but made on the two sides of one valley - hence the different names.)
 Ossau-Iraty (from the Pyrenees - a semi-cured cheese.
 One of our favorites)
 Crottin de Chavignol (a chèvre - chèvres are from goats milk that gets more flavorful as it ages)
 Morbier